 To the end customer, the delivery process is seldom seen.
 However, the logistics included in the transportation and delivery industry is immense and continuously evolving with the rapid rise of eCommerce in the digital age.

 If you can imagine the incredible amount of goods being transported worldwide every day, you can glimpse the significance of optimizing line-haul logistics.
 This article takes a closer look at what Canada line-haul logistics is and what is involved in the process.

 How does line-haul logistics work in Canada?

+This shipment is then directed to a hub (sorting facility), where it is organized for further distribution.
 The transportation industry runs efficiently with high-volume operations using the Line Haul Network.
 This network refers to the infrastructure that supports the transportation process, which includes:

 - Truck drivers

 Typically, freight with common destinations is consolidated at a depot and transported in trailers to a hub (sorting facility) or another depot (distribution facility).
 At a sorting facility, freight is further consolidated for transportation to its final destination.

 Whether transporting a large volume of goods or a small shipment, the top priority is to keep your cargo moving on schedule and budget.
 To accomplish this, routing, capacity restrictions, and shipment deadlines are the main focus of transport companies in Canada.

 A trained team with experience in supply chain management and logistics plans the route.
 These experts find the most cost-effective way of transporting goods.
 For optimized line-haul logistics, companies operate with a large fleet to accommodate massive projects and maintain flexibility.
 In addition, they run with an interconnected network of depots, ports, and railways to deliver goods safely and on time.